Top Destinations in New Hampshire

 Visit New Hampshire: glamping getaways

-The northern tip of the state, which shares a border with Canada, is home to the Great North Woods region, a wooded area that’s fantastic for camping in New Hampshire cabins and outdoor sports, while the central area is home to the White Mountain National Forest, which connects the Vermont and Maine sections of the Appalachian Trail and is home to Mount Washington, the highest peak in the northeastern United States and where you’ll find some of the best skiing on the East Coast.
-The southern part of the state is home to both the capital, Concord, and its largest city, Manchester, as well as Mount Monadnock, one of the most climbed mountains in the United States.
+The northern tip of the state, which shares a border with Canada, is home to the Great North Woods region, a wooded area that’s fantastic for the best camping in New Hampshire, cabins, and outdoor sports, while the central area is home to the White Mountain National Forest, which connects the Vermont and Maine sections of the Appalachian Trail and is home to Mount Washington, the highest peak in the northeastern United States and where you’ll find some of the best skiing on the East Coast.
+The southern part of the state is home to both the capital, Concord, and the largest city in New Hampshire, Manchester, as well as Mount Monadnock, one of the most climbed mountains in the United States.
 If you visit New Hampshire, you’ll be able to experience all of this and more, when you book one of our many unique vacation rentals.
 New Hampshire campsites are the best way to explore the Granite State.
 So it doesn't matter whether you book a New Hampshire yurt rental or cabin, a glamping getaway in New Hampshire is sure to be your new favorite vacation.

 Things to do in New Hampshire outdoors

 A two-hour drive from Concord, through a variety of state forests and wildlife management areas, will take you to the Monadnock State Park, home to Mount Monadnock.
 The mountain is a gentle, yet dramatic, peak that beginners and experts alike will enjoy climbing, making it one of the best mountains to climb in the United States and one of the most popular things to do in New Hampshire.
 A half-hour drive north from Concord takes you to the Lakes Region, with more than 250 lakes, ponds, and beaches, which make this one of the best New Hampshire vacation spots.
 The largest of these is Lake Winnipesaukee, at 72 square miles and surrounded by forested hills, and the main town in the area, Laconia, is home to the world’s largest video arcade and the oldest national motorcycle rally, both great ways to spend a New Hampshire vacation with the family.
-Pick from lakefront camping, NH lake houses, and luxury lake vacations, the Lakes Region is a great place for a family vacation.
+You can find some really great Lake Winnipesaukee campgrounds in the area.
+Pick from lakefront camping, NH lake houses, and luxury lake vacations near me, the Lakes Region is a great place for a family vacation.

 New Hampshire weather

 With such variety in New Hampshire weather, visitors should plan their trips according to what they want to do.
 Summers are perfect for visiting the Lakes Region and camping in the Great North Woods, while winters are ideal for visiting the many ski resorts in New Hampshire.
+Luckily, finding something to do year-round is easier on these NH vacations near me.
 As spring and fall aren’t too hot, they are perfect times to enjoy outdoor activities in the hills and forests, like climbing and hiking.
-As you can see, it doesn’t matter when you go glamping in New Hampshire, there’s something for everyone!
+As you can see, it doesn’t matter when you go glamping in NH, there’s something for everyone!
 Check out Glamping Hub's inventory to find the perfect New Hampshire accommodation for you!
-Book a yurt rental, NH cabin, or something else for your next weekend getaway.
-Glamping NH rentals don't get better than these.
+Book a yurt rental, NH cabin, cottages in Lincoln, NH, campgrounds near Portsmouth, NH, it's all here.
+Glamping NH rentals don't get better than these!